gammapy/enrico/doc/source/tutorial.rst

 `enrico_lrt mysourceconfig.conf mylistofmodels.txt`

-The macro uses Pickle to save Fit results (in order to accelerate future queries).
+If no list of models is specified, enrico_lrt will execute the routines in enrico_testmodel.

 Results and files will be saved to the /TestModel/ subdirectory.
-The .results file contains the likelihood value appended to the end of the model
+The .results file contains the likelihood value appended to the end of the model.
+Please note that the formatting is slightly different than in `enrico_testmodel` (comma separated instead of tab separated values)